“Now these things happened to them as an example, but they were written down for our instruction” (I Corinthians 10:11).

 For several years now, my daily Bible reading has consisted of 2-3 chapters of the Old Testament, 2-3 chapters of the New Testament, 2-3 Psalms, and a Proverb.
 Something that has surprised me is that my love for the Old Testament continues to grow and grow and grow.

-This is happening at a time, within the church, that has placed less significance on Old Testament study.
-I realize that we are New Testament Christians whose lives have been transformed and redeemed by the Gospel, God’s Good News in Christ, that we now live under a dispensation of grace not the dispensation of the Law.
-Yet to avoid the Old Testament is to be greatly impoverished in regard to a growing knowledge of God’s redemptive history, that which the Germans refer to as the heilsgeschichte of God.
+This is happening at a time that many churches are placing less significance on Old Testament study.
+I realize that we are New Testament Christians whose lives have been transformed and redeemed by the Gospel, God’s Good News in Christ.
+I understand that we now live under a dispensation of grace not the dispensation of the Law.
+Yet to avoid the Old Testament is to be greatly impoverished regarding a growing knowledge of God’s redemptive history, that which German theologians refer to as the heilsgeschichte of God.

-I am presently leading men’s Bible study in which we are studying the lives of the kings of the Old Testament.
+At this season in my life, where, my greatest desire is to finish well, I often study the lives of the kings of the Old Testament.
 Boy, if there were ever lessons to be learned about the consequences of walking or not walking with God, they are found in the lives of these men.
-This is part of what Paul was referring to as he said that the collective history of the Children of Israel is a primer for us in regards of how we should walk before our God.
+This is part of what Paul was referring to as he said that the collective history of the Children of Israel is a primer for us in regards to how we should walk before our God.

-So, please, do not ignore the Old Testament portion of you Bible, because along with the examples of Israel, you will also find, again and again, the person of Jesus, our Savior.
+So, please, do not ignore the Old Testament portion of your Bible, because along with the examples of Israel, you will also find, again and again, the person of Jesus, our Savior, Israel’s promised Messiah.
 Surprised?